CLT

 Proof

 To show convergence to \(\mu \), it suffices to show that every subsequence has a subsequence that converges to \(\mu \) (Filter.tendsto_of_subseq_tendsto).
 Since the family is tight, it is relatively compact by Prokhorov’s theorem.
 We get that each subsequence has a converging subsequence.
 Let then \(\mu '\) be a weak limit of \(\mu _n\).
 We have \(\mu _n[f] \to \mu '[f]\) and \(\mu _n[f] \to \mu [f]\) for all \(f \in \mathcal A\), hence \(\mu '[f] = \mu [f]\) for all \(f \in \mathcal A\).
-Since \(\mathcal A\) is separating, \(\mathcal\mu ' = \mu \).
+Since \(\mathcal A\) separates points, \(\mathcal\mu ' = \mu \) by Theorem 3.9.